 Staff from North East Derbyshire District Council, Bolsover District Council and Rykneld Homes work with other agencies to support families and individuals whose homes and lives have been blighted by this form of emotional and physical abuse and Christmas time can be an especially challenging time for many.

-By donating these gifts, staff hope to send a message of hope to those individuals and families: that their suffering is noticed, that people in the communities around them do care and most of all that there are agencies who can help them to overcome the difficulties they are facing.
+By donating these gifts, staff hope to send a message of hope to those individuals and families: that their suffering is noticed, that people in the surrounding communities do care and most of all that there are agencies who can help them to overcome the difficulties they are facing.

 Whitwell Cricket Club also played its part by co-ordinating the collection of gifts from the Whitwell community.

 Cllr Martin Thacker MBE, Leader of North East Derbyshire District Council, said: “For most of us, Christmas is a wonderful time of the year, filled with joy and celebration.
 But we know that for many others, this will simply not be the case.

 “I’m therefore delighted we are able to donate these Christmas gifts to help bring a little festive cheer and let people know they are not alone.”

 Bolsover District Council Leader, Councillor Steve Fritchley, said: “We are judged by our ability to care for the vulnerable in society and I am delighted that our staff and Whitwell Cricket Club have supported this campaign and provided so many gifts for those in need.”